COPD - managing stress and your moodChronic obstructive pulmonary disease - emotions; Stress - COPD; Depression - COPD

 When to Call Your Doctor

-Call 911, a suicide hot line, or go to the nearest emergency room if you have thoughts of harming yourself or others.
+Call 911 or the local emergency number, a suicide hot line, or go to the nearest emergency room if you have thoughts of harming yourself or others.

 Call your doctor if: